Sianap8/google-trends-btc-clean/README.md

 - Studying **retail investor interest** over time
 - Correlating **price pumps/dumps** with search demand
 - Exploring **bull/bear market sentiment**
+- We can implement the 9 period Exponential Moving Average (9 EMA).
+When google trends are above the 9 EMA, it indicates a bullish sentiment (Second picture)

 ---